ftrackhq/ftrack-javascript/doc/handling_events.rst

 Events are generated in ftrack when things happen such as a task being updated or an action is launched.

-Each API session is has an event hub instance which you can access as the property `eventHub`.
+Each API session has an event hub instance which you can access via the property `eventHub`.
 It allows you to subscribe to events and invoke a callback when something happens or publish new events.